Do Go On - 369 - The Night Witches

 Oh, with a little steering wheel on it.

-A little steering wheel, but also it doesn't even have an engine.
+A steering wheel, but also it doesn't even have an engine.

 It's just like people are bowling them in like a bowling ball,

-It's like a luge type thing.
-The wall has to be at the bottom of a hill
+The war has to be at the bottom of a hill.

-night which is balsa wood airplanes the plywood not balsa um plywood airplanes as coffins with
+night which is balserwood airplanes the plywood not balserwood um plywood airplanes as coffins

-wings that's amazing yeah well this is a coffin with wheels.
-Sam Lacey.
+with wings that's amazing yeah well this is a coffin with wheels sam lacey uh and obviously

 I think it's because there's a lot of green on my screen.